 Because my recipe for cream cheese filling is made with tub cream cheese.
 Yes, you actually can make cream cheese frosting (or filling) with tub cream cheese!
 Yay!
 If you’ve ever made the so-called original cream cheese filling, you know that it is made with more cream cheese than butter.
 All of the recipes I’ve read also use a lot of sugar.
 But I’ve completely flipped the ratios here, in my effort to make the tub cream cheese work.
 And it does work!
 I just think this is the best tub cream cheese filling ever!

 It works because of a different ratio of cream cheese to butter.
-I am using more butter and a little less of cream cheese, but before you give up on me because of this, you should totally try it!
+I am using more butter and a little less of cream cheese.
+But before you give up on me because of this, you should totally try it!
 In a way this cream cheese filling could also be called a cheesecake buttercream.
 I say that because the filling is super smooth and fluffy, like a really great buttercream.
-But it does still have that cream cheese tanginess to it, just not as much as simply sweetened cream cheese would have.
+But it does still have that cream cheese tanginess to it.

 And as you read through the recipe, you’ll notice I’m also not using that much sugar, to make up for that butter.
 This cream cheese filling only uses 1 cup of sugar.
 That is much less than some traditional recipes use, but it is still plenty, trust me.